braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_stories.md

 ### New Composer
 ![composerworkflow][3]

-The Push Story composer is controlled by a drop down at the top.
+The Push Story composer is controlled by a drop-down at the top.
 You can choose to send a Standard Push Notification as you would today or send a Push Story Notification instead.

 To create a page: